Want to get away without leaving the house? Put the mouse in drive and take your family on a virtual road trip.

 Destination 2: Miami

 Dry off and buckle up: We’re heading to Miami!
 Known for its beautiful beaches, art deco style and rich culture, Miami has a lot to offer.
-You can now venture out as beaches and businesses begin to bustle once again, or stay home and take a virtual tour of one of the area’s top spots.
+You can venture out to bustling beaches and businesses, or stay home and take a virtual tour of one of the area’s top spots.
 Vizcaya Museum & Gardens is a vision that never grows old.
 The 1916 waterfront estate on Biscayne Bay is a stunning National Historic Landmark with 32 ornately decorated rooms and 10 acres of sprawling gardens.

 Take the family on a virtual tour of the home — which includes a “walk” around the rarely seen swimming pool grotto — while learning more about local history at www.vizcaya.org.
 The website also includes Zoom backdrops, behind-the-scenes videos, zenscapes and more.

 Detour – A dozen miles south of Vizcaya on U.S. 1 is the Deering Estate, a 444-acre preserve and historic site.
 Most portions of the main house and the outdoor gardens are now open to the public, but its tours have moved online, giving virtual visitors access to a wealth of information.
 Through the Virtual Field Trips link, viewers can learn how to wade out into the seagrass beds of Biscayne Bay to explore the aquatic life, observe a dissection to learn about the unique characteristics of various marine animals, and explore Deering’s natural areas to find plants that have been used by past civilizations.
 Visit www.deeringestate.org for more information.

 Destination 3: The Everglades